AlexFergestad/AlexFergestad/README.md

 ### 🌱 **Currently Learning:** Playwright with Pytest and Appium with TestNG (Java), Manual/Automated Testing at Old Republic Professional
 ### 💡 Goals:
-        - Master Manual, UI, API, Web, & Mobile Testing with different frameworks and coding languages for each.
+        - Master Manual, UI, API, Web, and Mobile Testing with different frameworks and coding languages for each.

         - Obtain deep expertise in nonfunctional testing such as performance, load, and reliability.